-A top honeymoon destination for generations, Bermuda is probably the most relaxing spot you could pick for your first vacation as Mr. and Mrs. The country's legendary pink sands, flowery landscape, clear blue waters and powdery pink beaches sit just 600 miles off the coast of North Carolina.
+A top honeymoon destination for generations, Bermuda is probably the most relaxing spot that a couple could pick for their first vacation together as Mr. and Mrs. The country's legendary pink sands, flower-bedecked landscape, clear blue waters, and powdery pink beaches sit just 600 miles off the coast of North Carolina.

 In fact, Bermuda boasts more golf courses per square mile than anywhere else in the world.
-If tennis is your game, you'll also find ample opportunities to play.
-And since it is an island nation, just about everything you'd want to do in, on, and underneath water, you can do here.
+If tennis is your game, you'll also find ample opportunities to lob balls across the net.
+And since Bermuda is an island nation, just about everything you'd want to do in, on, and underneath water, you can do here.

-To protect the environment, car rentals are forbidden -- so mopeds are the preferred form of transportation and most visitors use them or taxis to navigate the pretty, narrow lanes.
+To protect the environment, car rentals used to be forbidden.
+A few years ago, regulations were eased so that electric mini-cars became available.
+Still, mopeds are the preferred form of transportation and most visitors use them or taxis to navigate the pretty, narrow lanes.

 Where to Stay in Bermuda

 Choose from large or small hotels , cottages, or apartments.
 These are favorites with honeymooners and other couples: